In this guide, we’ll be taking a look at the best Virtual Private Network (VPN) choices for Australia.

-CyberGhost VPN stands out for Australian use if you're an avid streamer and love your entertainment content.
+CyberGhost VPN stands out for Australian use if you’re a VPN beginner, an avid streamer and love your entertainment content.

-Server wise their network is large spanning 59 countries across the globe.
-Australia is covered with servers in Sydney, Melbourne and Brisbane giving plenty of choices and with over 59 individual servers there's plenty of power to go around and decent speed wherever you're located.
+Server wise, their network is large, spanning 91 countries across the globe.
+There are Australian servers in Sydney, Brisbane, and Melbourne giving plenty of choices and with 213 individual servers there’s plenty of power to go around and decent speed wherever you’re located.